xcore/sc_i2s/doc/master.rst

 Resource Requirements
 ----------------------

-This module is a single thread I2S bus master.
+This module is a single logical core I2S bus master.
 It can transmit and receive audio data and drives the word clock and bit clock.

 It requires the following resources: